Miracle on the Han River: 1961–1963: The SCNR

 When a military coup in 1961 led by general Park Chung Hee overthrew the Democratic Party, the result was a military junta known as the Supreme Council for National Reconstruction (SCNR).
 During this time, the first national Five-Year Plan (1962–1966) was implemented, becoming an important factor in the Miracle on the Han River.
 It aimed to develop the nation's economy through expansion of agriculture and energy industries such as coal and electric power; development of basic industries such as chemical fertilizer, cement, oil refinery, iron, and steel; expansion of social overhead capital including roads, railways, and ports; full utilisation of idle resources including increased employment; conservation and utilisation of land; export promotion to improve the balance of payments; and promotion of science and technology.
 While this first Five-Year Plan did not bring about an immediately self-reliant economy, it brought a period of growth and modernization in preparation for long-term economic success and policy reform.

-Park's motto of "treating employees like family" has been credited with increasing productivity within the South Korean workforce and thus as contributing to the nation's economic success.
-Park's national reputation as a leader has met mixed receptions: while praised for his contributions to South Korea's economic recovery, contemporary commentators also criticize him for systematic disregard of human rights and media censorship (because of anti-communist sentiment) as part of a military dictatorship.
+Park has been credited with increasing productivity within the South Korean workforce and thus contributing to the nation's economic success.
+Park's legacy has been controversial.
+While praised for his contributions to South Korea's economic recovery, he also systematically disregarded human rights and engaged in media censorship (because of anti-communist sentiment) as part of a military dictatorship.
 In the one-party regime of the SCNR, the leading party answered to a small constituency of the ruling or military elite, and South Korea's economic restoration was prioritised at the expense of human rights as Park utilized the abundant supply of cheap labor.

 At the same time, morality laws established mandatory curfews and regulations on attire and music.
 In his program of Yushin Kaehyuk (Revitalizing Reforms), he caused Korean cinema to enter into a moribund period considered by many to be the lowest periods in the history of Korean cinema.
 Park had believed that South Korea was not ready to be a full democratic nation nor a free nation.
-As he stated, "Democracy cannot be realized without an economic revolution."
 Park argued that the poverty of the nation would make it vulnerable, and therefore an urgent task was to eliminate poverty rather than establish a democratic nation.
 During his presidency the Korean Central Intelligence Agency became a much feared institution and the government frequently imprisoned dissenters.
 Park Chung-hee's rule ended on October 26, 1979 when he was killed by his chief of security services, Kim Jae-gyu.